mhbae-dev/Yut-Game-Kata/README.md

 ## Your task

-Your task is to create a program that simulates the game of Yutnori.
-The program should allow two players to take turns throwing sticks and moving their tokens along a simplified game board.
+Your task is to develop a program that simulates a game of Yutnori.
+The program should enable two players to take turns throwing sticks and moving their tokens along a simplified game board, with the objective of moving all their tokens across the board before their opponent does.

 ## Requirements